lyonscode/lyonscode.github.io/_posts/2025-05-20-https-tryhackme-com-room-eviction.md

 **While looking at the scripting interpreters identified in Q4, Sunny found some obfuscated scripts that changed the registry.
 Assuming these changes are for maintaining persistence, which registry keys should Sunny observe to track these changes?**

 The set-up in this question guides us to look information about the registry in the Persistence column.
-Without much effort, we find the Boot or Logon Autostart Execution category has a highlighted section.
+Without much effort, we find the Boot or Logon Autostart Execution technique has a highlighted section.

 ![](/assets/img/uploads/persistence-registry-run-keys.png)